 Read our full review of Mary O’Brien Reserve.

 Pirrama Road, Pyrmont

 This harbourside park ticks a lot of boxes: engaging playground, bike and scooter paths, grassy space, picnic and toilet facilities and, you guessed it, a water play area!
 The water play area, which is of course a massive hit on warm days, has a variety of jets spurting water.
 The playground also features a huge climbing net, castle with slide, an equal-access spinner, swings and a large sandpit.
-A highlight for parents and carers is the cafe, Call Me Harris, situated within the park next to the toilet block!
+A highlight for parents and carers is the cafe, Jack Bodice, situated within the park next to the toilet block!
 Please note: if you have a child who tends to stray, then Pirrama Park is not the park for you, as it is just a short distance from the playground to the unfenced water’s edge.

-For our full review of Pirrama Park, see here.
+Read our full review of Pirrama Park.

 Pellisier Road, Putney